 Location

 Nhất Trụ Pagoda is located in Yen Thanh village, Truong Yen commune, Hoa Lu district, Ninh Binh province.
-Around 8km from Ninh Binh city center, it is about 5 km from the Trang An boat station and a little less than 11 kilometers from Tam Coc village.
-It is also within easy walking distance of the Phat Kim and Dinh-Le temples and it makes an excellent side excursion from a visit to the Ancient City for anyone interested in Vietnamese spiritual history.
+Around 8km from Ninh Binh city center, it is about 5 km from the Trang An boat station and a little less than 11 kilometres from Tam Coc village.
+It is also within easy walking distance of the Phat Kim and Dinh-Le temples, which makes it an excellent excursion during a visit to the Hoa Lu Ancient City.
+A “must” for anyone interested in Vietnamese spiritual history.

-Nhat Tru Pagoda is one of the impressive pagodas in Ancient Hoa Lu City and with ancient Sutra and small museum of discovered artifacts, one of the more interesting.
-Just remember it is still a very much alive and respected place of worship so dress and act appropriately.
+Nhat Tru Pagoda is one of the impressive pagodas in Ancient Hoa Lu City and, with its ancient Sutra and small museum of recovered artifacts, one of the more interesting.
+Just remember it is still a very living and respected place of worship so dress and act appropriately.

 Entry is free but donations for the upkeep of both the Pagoda and its attendants are welcome.